Sign up for the Packaging Digest News & Insights newsletter.

 Patients continue to fail to take their medicine as prescribed, and many believe that such failure amounts to billions of added healthcare costs each year.
 An upcoming event seeks to bring pharmaceutical industry stakeholders together to review the latest research and collaborate on strategies to improve patient adherence.

 For the last 18 years, the Healthcare Compliance Packaging Council (HCPC) has explored the scope of the problem and potential packaging solutions at its annual National Symposium on Patient Compliance.
-Building upon that concept, HCPC is expanding its lineup of speakers and invited attendees to include pharmaceutical marketing professionals and others involved in pharmaceutical development, branding, and market analysis.
-With its upcoming event, RxAdherence 2011, HCPC seeks to foster greater collaboration between marketers and packagers to build a compliance-packaging strategy into the product development and launch process.
+Building upon that concept, HCPC is expanding its line up of speakers and invited attendees to include pharmaceutical marketing professionals and others involved in pharmaceutical development, branding, and market analysis.
+With its upcoming event, RxAdherence 2011, HCPC seeks to foster greater collaboration between marketers and packagers in an effort to build a compliance-packaging strategy into the product development and launch process.

-Another presentation, "Role of Technology to Improve Medication Adherence," will review a six-month study on the use of an electronic compliance reminder by patients taking an antihypertensive medication.
-Presented by Kamal Jethwani MD MPH, lead research scientist, Center for Connected Health, as well as an instructor, Harvard Medical School, the study through Partners Healthcare's Center for Connected Health showed compliance rates as high as 99 percent in one of the patient groups using the reminder, compared with 71 percent for the control group.
+Another presentation, “Role of Technology to Improve Medication Adherence,” will review a six-month study on the use of an electronic compliance reminder by patients taking an antihypertensive medication.
+Presented by Kamal Jethwani MD MPH, Lead Research Scientist, Center for Connected Health, as well as Instructor, Harvard Medical School, the study through Partners Healthcare’s Center for Connected Health showed compliance rates as high as 99% in one of the patient groups using the reminder, compared with 71% for the control group.

 Industry peers will come together for a panel discussion in the afternoon on how consumer research, brand marketing, and well-developed compliance prompting packaging brought together early in the process can increase patient refill rate and patient adherence.
 Featured panelists include Christine Coyne, product director, Endo Pharmaceuticals; Diane Krusko, cardiovascular marketing director, Pfizer; Sander Flaum, CEO, Flaum Partners; Jay Carter, AbelsonTaylor; Justin Schroeder, director, marketing & business development, Anderson Packaging Inc.; and Ted Lithgow, PhD, chief science officer, MWV Healthcare.
 The discussion will be moderated by Christiane Truelove, editor-in-chief, Med Ad News, and Daphne Allen, editor, Pharmaceutical & Medical Packaging News.